Software patent: Early example of a software patent

 On 21 May 1962, a British patent application entitled "A Computer Arranged for the Automatic Solution of Linear Programming Problems" was filed.
 The invention was concerned with efficient memory management for the simplex algorithm, and could be implemented by purely software means.
-The patent was granted on August 17, 1966, and seems to be one of the first software patents.
+The patent struggled to establish that it represented a 'vendible product'.
+"The focus of attention shifted to look at the relationship between the [unpatentable] computer program and the [potentially patentable] programmed computer".
+The patent was granted on August 17, 1966, and seems to be one of the first software patents, establishing the principle that the computer program itself was unpatentable and therefore covered by copyright law, while the computer program embedded in hardware was potentially patentable.

 Jurisdictions

 Most countries place some limits on the patenting of inventions involving software, but there is no one legal definition of a software patent.
 For example, U.S. patent law excludes "abstract ideas", and this has been used to refuse some patents involving software.
 In Europe, "computer programs as such" are excluded from patentability, thus European Patent Office policy is consequently that a program for a computer is not patentable if it does not have the potential to cause a "technical effect" which is by now understood as a material effect (a "transformation of nature").
 Substantive law regarding the patentability of software and computer-implemented inventions, and case law interpreting the legal provisions, are different under different jurisdictions.